 Named one of the most influential people in the world in TIME Magazine’s TIME 100, Patti Smith is a poet, singer, songwriter, photographer, and fine artist.
 A seminal American artist, Smith has produced a body of work whose influence branches out through generations, across disciplines, and around the world.

 Born in Chicago and raised in South Jersey, and emerging in the nascent cultural hotbed of mid-70s New York City, Patti Smith forged a reputation as one of the decade’s first visionary artists—merging poetry and rock in vital new ways.
 Her 1975 debut album, Horses, is routinely ranked as one of the greatest albums of all time.
 In 2007, she was inducted into the Rock n Roll Hall of Fame.
 In 2010, she won the National Book Award for Non-Fiction for Just Kids, a bestselling memoir about her early days in New York when she met, and made art with, her friend Robert Mapplethorpe.
 Just Kids is currently being developed into a TV series for Showtime, with Smith co-writing and producing the show.
-Her new memoir is M Train.
+Her next memoir was M Train: a globe-spanning, exquisite remembrance of places, people, and art—the works and experiences that most informed her singular life.
+This fall, she releases Devotion, described as “an inspired exploration of the nature of creative invention.”

 Smith and her band have released 8 studio albums on Arista Records from 1975-2002, including Horses, Radio Ethiopia, Easter, Wave, Dream of Life, Gone Again, Peace and Noise, and Gung Ho.
 In 2004, on Columbia, she released Trampin’, a critically acclaimed album whose varied subject matter includes motherhood and the preemptive strike on Iraq.
 Her 2007 release, Twelve, a collection of cover songs, was hailed by many as the best of the year.
 In 2011, Patti Smith was listed amongst the TIME 100 most influential people in the world, as well as one of Rolling Stone’s 100 Greatest Artists.